omnixtar/omnixtar.github.io/med/index.md

 ## MED Meta-Editing

+- MED – all works are unfinished.
+- *Omnia opera imperfecta.*

 MED pronounced “em ee dee” for “meta-editing” or "meta-edit" is a tribute to “sed”, the stream editor from UNIX tools, and is not related to Meta-Editor of Metatrader ecosystem.

 MED is spelled in upper case in documentation texts but spelled “med” in lower case in web address, directory or command names, for convenience purposes.